Skip to content

 That’s fine in principle.
 But you need to avoid a situation where your sole trader profit pushes you into a higher tax bracket than expected, because you didn’t account for the full year’s earnings when estimating your tax liability.
 A sole trader earning £60,000 profit in nine months before incorporation might find themselves in the 40% bracket unexpectedly, with no company structure to spread the tax burden.

 If you’re planning a mid-year transfer, speak to your accountant before picking a date.
-As ICAEW qualified accountants, we’d typically recommend incorporating at the start of a month, with the company’s first accounting period ending 12 months later.
+Working exclusively with agency founders, we’d typically recommend incorporating at the start of a month, with the company’s first accounting period ending 12 months later.
 That keeps things clean for filing purposes.

 Step 2: Value the Business Being Transferred